-A Winter Fuel Payment can be anything between £125 and £300, and everyone over 60 living in the UK should receive this.
+A Winter Fuel Payment can be anything between £100 and £300.

 If you are aged over 60 and are getting a State Pension or another benefit (though this doesn't include Council Tax benefit, Housing Benefit, or Child Benefit), your Winter Fuel Payment should automatically be paid to you along with your pension or benefit.
 You'll also be eligible for a payment if your partner is getting Pension Credit or Income Support, and has already received a Winter Fuel Payment.

-If you’re aged over 60 but don’t receive State Pension or another benefit, you’ll have to claim your Winter Fuel Payment yourself by filling in and sending off this form, using these notes to help you.
+If you're aged over 60 but don't receive State Pension or another benefit, you'll find how to claim your Winter Fuel Payment using these instructions.
+To support your claim you can use these notes.
 You can also pick up this form at your local Post Office or JobCentre Plus.

 The amount of help you'll get towards your heating costs from the Winter Fuel Payment varies depending on your circumstances.

 A Cold Weather Payment is designed to help those on a low-income cope with the cost of heating their home at times when it's particularly cold in the area they live.

 You'll be eligible for a Cold Weather Payment if you receive Income Support or have a pensioner premium, disability premium, disabled child premium, Child Tax Credit (that includes a disability element) or if you have a child under 5 years old.